 The hallmark of von Willebrand disease is defective platelet adhesion to subendothelial components caused by a deficiency of the plasma protein vWf.
 This factor is a large, multimeric glycoprotein that is synthesized, processed, and stored in the Weibel-Palade bodies of the endothelial cells, and secreted constitutively and following stimulation.

 vWf has a major role in primary hemostasis as mediator of the initial shear-stress–induced interaction of the platelet to the subendothelium via the GP Ib complex.
 In addition, von Willebrand protein acts as a carrier and stabilizer of coagulation factor VIII by forming a complex in the circulation.

 In the absence of vWf, the factor VIII activity level is low.
-In classic hemophilia A, the factor VIII activity level is low because of a defect in factor VIII itself, whereas in von Willebrand disease, the factor VIII activity level is low because of a deficiency in its carrier protein.
+Unlike classic hemophilia A, in which the factor VIII activity level is low because of a defect in factor VIII itself, in von Willebrand disease the factor VIII activity level is low because of a deficiency in its carrier protein.

 von Willebrand disease is a relatively mild bleeding disorder, except in the occasional patient who is homozygous for the defect and who has severe bleeding often indistinguishable from classic hemophilia.
 The bleeding manifestations are predominantly skin-related and mucocutaneous (ie, easy bruising, epistaxis, GI hemorrhage).